adnane-ka/laravel-qibla/README.md

 # Laravel-Qibla
-- a laravel package to get the Qiblaa direction based on given cords or user location (based on analysing the IP service from geoplugin.net )
+- a laravel package to get the Qiblaa direction based on given cords or user location

 # installation
 - via composer :